 The fast pace of life around us makes many people neglect and pay little attention to their health.
-For young people, back pain is a fairly common health problem.
+For young people, back pain is a common health problem.
 If not treated properly, this pain can become chronic.

-Even though they are young, people in their 20s can suffer from back pain, even chronic pain, due to many different causes.
+Even though they are young, people in their 20s can absolutely suffer from back pain, even chronic pain, due to many different causes.

 Back pain is considered chronic if it lasts for more than 3 months.
 When you have chronic back pain, the pain may subside for a while and then return soon.
 Treating chronic back pain is difficult if you do not know the root cause.
 Depending on the cause, your doctor will apply the following treatments: